Handbook for graduate programs in business

 - Complete the special student application form

 - Pay the $25 admission fee

 Courses in the graduate programs will be listed for students on graduate transcripts that will be maintained separately from undergraduate transcripts.
 Evaluation of satisfactory progress toward graduation and of completion of graduation requirements will be done at the conclusion of each semester by the Registrar s Office in conjunction with the director of the Graduate Programs in Business.

-Students who wish to withdraw from the program must notify the Office of Adult and Graduate Education in writing.
+Students who wish to withdraw from the program must notify the Office of Adult and Graduate Studies in writing.
 If written notification of withdrawal is not submitted, the student sacrifices his/her right to return and may obtain readmission only by petitioning the faculty and receiving consent without restarting the total admissions process.